yeliu-sys/NYC-covid-19/README.md

 All the data comes from the Johns Hopkins COVID-19 repository:
 - [JHU CSSE COVID-19 Data](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)

 These folks did an amazing job collecting pandemic data worldwide.
-Huge thanks to them!

 ## What I looked at

-I broke down the COVID-19 numbers in a few ways:
+By breaking down the COVID-19 numbers in a few ways:

 - **Breaking apart the patterns** - Separated the data into trend, seasonal patterns, and random noise
 - **Weekly patterns** - Checked out how cases went up and down within each week